TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Today in Movie Culture: ‘Fast &.
-Furious’ Franchise Recap, ’Once Upon a Time in Hollywood’ Director and Actor Commentary and More Read More
+    *   Today in Movie Culture: ‘Hobbs &.
+Shaw’ Director Commentary, Tommy Wiseau Joins the Avengers and More Read More
-    *   Interview: Caleb Deschanel on 'The Lion King' and Its Visuals Read More
+    *   The Week in Movie News: Guillermo del Toro Casts Cate Blanchett for Next Project, First ‘1917’ Trailer and More Read More
     *   Next 3 Leonardo DiCaprio and Brad Pitt Movies: 'Ad Astra,' 'Killers of the Flower Moon,' Then Maybe 'Babylon' Read More

     Explore Content